-I drafted a pattern for the pants using a pair of pants Andrew already owns.
+I drafted a pattern for the pants using a pair of pants my son already owns.
 You could use any basic elastic waist pants pattern or get tips on drafting your own HERE (that link is for shorts, but same concept, you would just make them longer).

 To make these pants, you need around 1 yard of fabric, 5 D rings, 1" elastic, 1 1/2 yards of red strapping and a small piece of faux leather.